BuckeyeSoftware/rex/doc/STYLE.md

 Rex has a 1:1 organizational code structure where the filesystem layout of source files, matches the namespace layout, which matches the class name layout.

-For instance, a `Color` type for a particle `Particle` may exist in a file named `color.h` and optional `color.cpp`, placed in a directory named `particle`.
+For instance, a `Color` type for a `Particle` may exist in a file named `color.h` and optional `color.cpp`, placed in a directory named `particle`.
 The `Color` type would be in the `Particle` namespace.

-This structure makes it easier to navigate code when you view your filesystem as being your "solution" when you don't use an IDE.
-This makes it very easy to use text editors that can just "open folder" as a project, like VSCode, JEdit, CLion, Sublime, etc.
+This structure makes navigating code across platforms, text editors, and IDEs more managable as there's a direct 1:1 association between all organizational hierarchies.